Elements integrates with ORCID

 Ensuring high quality data

-As the level of duplicates in ORCID is still quite high – check out their most popular feature request – we have opted to harvest only unique publication identifiers.
+As the level of duplicates in ORCID is still quite high we have opted to harvest only unique publication identifiers.
 This approach was taken to ensure that the quality of data contained in Elements remains high and so that any unnecessary verification of data imported from the ORCID registry is avoided.

 As more and more researchers incorporate ORCIDs within their day-to-day research practices, it is hoped that researchers who move to a new Elements subscribing institution in the future will only have to authenticate their ORCID account to transfer all information about their works.